ACI Border Gateways

 About ACI Border Gateways

 The Virtual eXtensible Local Area Network (VXLAN) Ethernet Virtual Private Network (EVPN) Border Gateways is a multi-site solution that interconnects two or more BGP-based EVPN sites or fabrics (overlay domains) in a scalable fashion over an IP-only network.
 It uses border gateways (BGWs) in anycast mode to interconnect a Cisco ACI side with one or more NX-OS sites and allows new approaches to fabric scaling, compartmentalization, and using DCI.
-The BGWs provide the network control boundary that is necessary for traffic enforcement and failure containment functionality.
+The border gateways provide the network control boundary that is necessary for traffic enforcement and failure containment functionality.

 Understanding ACI Implementation of ACI Border Gateways

-ACI implements ACI Border Gateways by using the following ACI components that have been introduced in Cisco APIC.
+ACI implements ACI border gateways by using the following ACI components that have been introduced in Cisco APIC.

-VXLAN Site
+VXLAN Site ID

 Note